Skip links

 Drug use disconnects the addict from the people and the world.
 When you are addicted to as substance, your focus is on using the drug and getting high.
 You don’t care so much about your social life or any other aspect of your life.

-With meditation for drug recovery, specifically compassion meditation, there is an opportunity to enhance the parts of the brain that is responsible for empathy.
+With meditation for drug recovery, specifically compassion meditation, there is an opportunity to enhance the parts of the brain that are responsible for empathy.
 Try doing this kind of meditation with a class, and you will feel more connected with the people around you.

 Improves Your Focus

 When you are meditating, try to focus on how the practice can absorb you right into the present moment.
-Mindfulness will naturally occur to us whenever we meditate.
+Mindfulness will naturally occur to us whenever we practice meditation.
 It is because we reach a specific flow state.
 It is the state where our mind is in full harmony with itself.

-There was a study about the effects of meditation, and it found out that regular practitioners of meditation have better attention and concentration compared to those who do not.
+There was a study about the effects of meditation, and it found that regular practitioners of meditation have better attention and concentration compared to those who do not.
 Even if you meditate for a brief period, you can still enjoy this benefit.
 You will be able to focus on the things at hand better.

 These benefits are just some of the many that you can enjoy once you start practicing meditation.
 You will learn that there are a lot more advantages that you can get out of meditating.
 What you should do right now is to learn as much as you can about meditation so you will know how to do it properly.